luci/recipes-py/doc/turboci.md

 the items'.

-This allows you to express simple boolean logic expressions in terms of edges in the graph (e.g. `A or B` using a threshold of 1), as well as more complex expressions in a compact form (e.g. 'two of A, B, C or D' using a threshold of 2).
+This allows you to express simple boolean logic expressions in terms of edges in the workplan (e.g. `A or B` using a threshold of 1), as well as more complex expressions in a compact form (e.g. 'two of A, B, C or D' using a threshold of 2).